bdcollins18/flashlight-wolframalpha/README.md

 # flashlight-wolframalpha
-A WolframAlpha plugin for Flashlight
+A Wolfram|Alpha plugin for Flashlight